 A clear line of progression should allow players who start in the lowest bracket to be able to reach the highest one by providing continuous and valuable loot drops.
 The 231+ bracket is known for the best loot in the game, but is also filled with one of the toughest enemies around there.

-Similar to Safe Houses in the PvE Zone, so called Safe Rooms are also located inside the Dark Zone and act as a safe place for you and your team if you need to take a rest or want to escape from NPCs or hostile agents.
+Similar to Safe Houses in the PvE Zone, so-called Safe Rooms are also located inside the Dark Zone and act as a safe place for you and your team if you need to take a rest or want to escape from NPCs or hostile agents.
 A small box in there allows you to restock your ammunition and consumables while a DZ Vendor is always available to trade with.

 As the name adumbrates, Landmarks are special locations or areas that can be only found and discovered inside the DZ.
 These places can be either simple streets, buildings or other, more noticeable places like an abandoned gas station or news chopper crash.
 When you arrived there, you will find more challenging encounters with high-level enemies that will most likely reward you with better loot.
-Moreover you could also find a bigger loot chest there.
+Moreover, you could also find a bigger loot chest there.

 The PvP-Mode is not a classic multiplayer mode, as you might know it from other games.
-There is neither a scoreboard, nor a team that leaves the zone as winner.
+There is neither a scoreboard nor a team that leaves the zone as a winner.
 But a persistent Dark Zone Rank ensures how other players perceive you and what stuff can be bought with so-called Dark Zone Currency from merchants in the zone.

 PvP is enabled by default, so as soon as you start shooting at another agent, you should be aware of the Rogue Protocol.

-However, if you are fully devoted to the single player and co-op mode experience and want to avoid PvP fights at all costs, you can safely avoid this zone.
+However, if you are fully devoted to the single-player and co-op mode experience and want to avoid PvP fights at all costs, you can safely avoid this zone.
 But always keep the valuable items inside the DZ in mind.
-Maybe some day also you will dare to go over the wall!
+Maybe someday also you will dare to go over the wall!

 A separate deactivation of this area is not possible.

-In the Dark Zone you won’t only fight against AI controlled opponents, but possibly also against other agents of the SHD, in the worst case even against the allies of your own team.
+In the Dark Zone you won’t only fight against AI-controlled opponents, but possibly also against other agents of the SHD, in the worst case even against the allies of your own team.
 If a player or team decides to go that way, the so-called Rogue Protocol is activated.

-When you attack or kill an enemy player (except for enemy Rogue Agents), you and all members in your group will become a Rogue Agent.
+When you attack or kill an enemy player (except for enemy Rogue Agents), you and all members of your group will become a Rogue Agent.
 This means that all enemy agents in the Dark Zone will from now on know your current position because you will be marked with a skull symbol which you can see in the screenshot below.
 Furthermore, the color of the previously orange glowing circle on your com-device will now be red.

 Within a group, friendly fire is disabled, which means that you have to leave the group first to shoot your allies.
-But be aware of the fact, that they will be notified before you actually leave the group so that they can prepare themselves for such situation.
+But be aware of the fact, that they will be notified before you actually leave the group so that they can prepare themselves for such a situation.